srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 1. When prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-1. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
+1. When prompted, select **Show advanced settings** and then select **Use existing** and choose resource group myRGPS-<inject key="DeploymentID" enableCopy="false"/>.
 Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

 ### Task 2: Create a virtual machine